gattaca-com/helix/README.md

 Along with reducing the internal latency, separating the header and payload drastically reduces the network latency.

-### Censoring/ Non-Censoring Support
+### Filtering Support

-Operating censoring and non-censoring relays independently results in doubling the operational costs.
-To address this, we have integrated both functionalities into a single relay, aiming to reduce overhead and streamline operations.
+To efficiently manage transactions based on regional policies, our relay operations have been streamlined as follows:

-- Censoring and non-censoring have been unified into a single relay by allowing proposers to specify “preferences” on-registration.
+- **Unified Relay System**: Both regional and global filtering are integrated into a single relay system, allowing proposers to specify their filtering preferences during registration.
-- To ensure ease of adoption, we allow proposers to communicate this binary decision by using two different URLs ([titanrelay.xyz](titanrelay.xyz) and [censoring.titanrelay.xyz](censoring.titanrelay.xyz)), registrations to either of these URLs will automatically set the preferences.
-All other calls will be routed in exactly the same way.
+- **Simplified Registration**: Proposers can communicate their filtering preference through two different URLs: [titanrelay.xyz](https://titanrelay.xyz) for global filtering and [regional.titanrelay.xyz](https://regional.titanrelay.xyz) for regional filtering.
+Registration to either URL will automatically set the appropriate preference.
+All other calls will be routed the same way.
-- On the builder side, there's a requirement to adapt to these changes as the [proposers](https://flashbots.github.io/relay-specs/#/Builder/getproposers) API response will now contain an extra `preferences` field.
-Minor changes are also required to the internal logic, as censoring moves from a per-relay basis to a per-validator basis.
+- **Builder Adaptations**: Builders need to adapt to the system changes.
+The [proposers](https://flashbots.github.io/relay-specs/#/Builder/getproposers) API response will now include a `preferences` field indicating the chosen filtering mode.
+Minor adjustments to internal logic are required, as filtering is now managed on a per-validator basis.

 ### Modular and Generic Design